Children International: Aflatoun

 Children International began its partnership with Aflatoun in 2010, when it implemented its programs in three countries: Ecuador, India and the Philippines.
-Children International has since expanded Aflatoun to its sponsorship areas, including Colombia, and Honduras.
-In November 2013, Children International launched the first Aflatoun program in the United States at its Little Rock, Arkansas, location.
+Children International has since expanded Aflatoun to its sponsorship areas, including Colombia and Honduras.
+In November 2013, Children International launched the first Aflatoun program in the United States at its Little Rock, Arkansas location.

-In 2012, sponsored child Carla Vasquez from Guayaquil, Ecuador, was awarded the Youth Champion Award in Geneva, Switzerland, by Child and Youth Finance.
+In 2012, sponsored child Carla Vasquez from Guayaquil, Ecuador, was awarded the Youth Champion Award in Geneva, Switzerland by Child and Youth Finance.
 In 2013, Children International had two children, one from Ecuador and one from India, qualify as finalists with their Aflatoun projects at the Child & Youth Finance International Movement.

 TOMS Shoes

 Children International has been a TOMS Giving Partner since 2013.
-As part of their One-for-One shoe program, TOMS Shoes worked with Children International to distribute shoes in a Philippine community hard hit by Typhoon Haiyan.
+As part of their One-for-One shoe program, TOMS Shoes worked with Children International to distribute shoes in a Philippine community that was hard hit by Typhoon Haiyan.

 PAHO

 During A Promise Renewed for the Americas, a 2013 gathering of organizations including USAID and the Pan American Health Organization (PAHO/World Health Organization), 18-year-old sponsored youth Nelson Hernandez Jimenez signed the Declaration of Panama on behalf of Children International.
 The document recognizes a continuing commitment to address issues of child, maternal, and reproductive health in the region.